Tempest-Finance/fogo-stake-pool/README.md

-# stake-pool program
+# Ignition stake-pool program (Fogo blockchain)

+---

 Full documentation is available at https://spl.solana.com/stake-pool

+Typescript bindings are available in the `./packages/sdk` directory.

-The command-line interface tool is available in the `./cli` directory.
+The command-line interface tool is available in the `./clients/cli` directory.

-Javascript bindings are available in the `./js` directory.

-Python bindings are available in the `./py` directory.
+Python bindings are available in the `./clients/py` directory.

 ## Audit